 You can read more about my other works at my website - https://lynnelliott47.com

-In the foreground of ALTA CALIFORNIA is the fictional account of a young mixed-blood male, Paco Palido, seeking a home, an identity amidst the horrors of a dominating, foreign power.
+In the foreground of ALTA CALIFORNIA is the fictional account of a young man Paco Palido's, existential quest for a home, a place he belongs, amidst the horrors of a dominating, foreign power whose enforced "religion" has assigned his unbaptized mother to their Hell.

 Now a mission guard, Paco denies continued to reject any attempts to convert him.
 Witnessing repeated whippings, treatment of “neophytes” (baptized heathens) as animals, the haunting words of a local chief, and the recurrent ghostly visions of his mother "now in Christian Hell"—all reinforce Paco’s inner struggle: “civilized” versus “heathen.”